Bedework/bw-classic/deployment/resources/javascript/jquery/readme.txt

+This directory needs a cleanup, and we need to get consistent about our use of the jquery library.

 most recent jquery is

-jquery-1.4.2.min.js
-jquery-ui-1.8.2.custom.min.js
+jquery-1.11.1.min.js
+jquery-ui-1.10.4.custom.min.js

 these use
 /css/ui-lightness/jquery-ui-1.8.2.custom.css